nenadmarinkovic/directory/README.md

 <pre>
-👨🏻‍💻  Personal open-source directory for playing with data, design, and APIs.
+👨🏻‍💻  .directory - Personal open-source directory for playing with data, design, and APIs.
 </pre>